 Jill is a qualified chartered accountant and worked for many years in the City, initially as an investment banker and then as an investment manager.
 After leaving the City, she worked for 8 years as an adviser for Citizens’ Advice.
 She sat on the Investment Committee of the Girls’ Day School Trust and is currently a board member at the Fund Raising Regulator.

-Professor Trevor Powles
+Professor Trevor Powles (Vice Chair)

 Professor Trevor Powles is Emeritus Professor of Breast Oncology at the Institute of Cancer Research, London, and Consultant Breast Oncologist and Medical Director at The Cancer Centre in Wimbledon, London, chairing the Cancer Centre LLP.
 Until 2003 he was Head of Breast Cancer at the Royal Marsden Hospital.
 He was also Divisional Medical Director of Common Cancers and previously Chairman of the Clinical Research Committee at the Royal Marsden.